shalofty/inventory_db/README.md

 Simple Inventory Database

 This inventory system uses the PyMongo package.
 The database is stored on MongoDB Atlas.
-I have no included my username and password in the client.
+I didn't include a username and password in the client.
 You will have to make a free account at MongoDB.com

 To install PyMongo: pip install PyMongo